Pilgrimage: Leça tidal pools, Álvaro Siza

 2017, Piscina das Marés in Leça de Palmeira by Álvaro Siza, built in 1966.

-Our base was Porto, a beautiful city in the midst of a facelift, with a building site on every street.
-To get to the pools in Matosinhos from the centre, the journey takes you north, past Leixões, the country’s largest commercial port, past apartment blocks, sports facilities and wide promenades dotted with public art, including She Changes by Janet Echelman, a steel and fibre net tethered from a roundabout.
+Our base was Porto, a beautiful city in the midst of a facelift – building sites on every street and an unusual mix of industry and seaside leisure.
+To get to the pools in Matosinhos from the city centre, the journey takes you north up the coast, past Leixões, the country’s largest commercial port, past apartment blocks, sports facilities and wide promenades dotted with public art, including Janet Echelman’s steel net tethered from a roundabout.

 Walking down the ramp into the complex, the concrete walls become a barrier from the road.
 The discreet, low-lying structure contains changing rooms, toilets and a cafe.
 Its walls run parallel to the shore, except for one, which projects to shelter the café terrace from the wind.
 The architecture is a balance between order and disorder: smooth linear forms hold back the ocean swell, while rugged boulders are allowed to encroach on the pool and sunbathing area.

-Photographs of the pools don’t do justice to their atmosphere, the shock of passing between the sun-lit and interior spaces, or the happy, laid-back bathers.
 The pools were designed as a safe swimming area on the Atlantic coast.
 Regulations might have moved on since the sixties; there were new rules, areas where swimming wasn’t advised.
-For a parent, the combination of water and jagged rock didn’t feel entirely relaxing, but it turned out our son had no interest in going in the pool.
+For a parent, the combination of water and jagged rock didn’t feel entirely relaxing, but it turned out our son had no interest in going in.
+Photos of the pools don’t do justice to their atmosphere, to the shock of passing between the sun-lit and dark interior, or the happy, laid-back bathers.

 From the sand, you can sit and look out to the horizon, or down the coast toward the cranes of Leixões and its white, ribbon-like terminal at the southern edge of the ocean promenade.
 The neighbourhood reminded me of Valencia’s waterfront and the abandoned 2007 Americas Cup buildings – an interruption in the coastline, a sense of being in-between uses, the area’s future yet to be fully claimed by industry or tourism.
 Porto’s recent rebranding efforts would suggest the latter.
 For years, the Leça pool complex was allowed to decline, it eventually closed in 2004.
 Two years later, it was made a national monument, paving the way for its reopening.
 A further restoration project is ongoing, under the direction of Siza and the local authority.